awsdocs/ec2-image-builder-user-guide/doc_source/vm-import-export.md

 **Create a CLI input JSON file**

-   To streamline the imagebuilder import\-vm\-image command that is used in the AWS CLI, we create a JSON file that contains all of the import configuration that we want to pass into the command\.
+   To streamline the Image Builder import\-vm\-image command that is used in the AWS CLI, we create a JSON file that contains all of the import configuration that we want to pass into the command\.
 **Note**
 The naming convention for the data points in the JSON file follows the pattern that is specified for the Image Builder API command request parameters\.
 To review the API command request parameters, see the [ImportVmImage](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ImportVmImage.html) command in the *EC2 Image Builder API Reference*\.
-Do not use this naming convention for providing these datapoints directly to the imagebuilder import\-vm\-image command as options\.
+Do not use this naming convention for providing these datapoints directly to the Image Builder import\-vm\-image command as options\.

    Here is a summary of the parameters that we specify in this example:
    + **name** \(string, required\) – The name for the Image Builder image resource to create as output from the import\.